- This event has passed.

 Storm Large has been singing and slinging inappropriate banter at audiences around the globe for more than 15 years.
 Her blend of rock vocals, jazz influences and theater has made her a favorite of audiences looking for a new cabaret experience.

 Storm shot to national prominence in 2006 as a finalist on the CBS show Rock Star: Supernova, where Storm built a fan base that follows her around the world to this day.
+A veteran of both the club scene and the theater, Storm’s live show is the perfect synthesis of the two.

 Storm made her debut as guest vocalist with the band Pink Martini in April 2011, singing four sold-out concerts with the National Symphony Orchestra at the Kennedy Center in Washington, DC.
 She continues to perform with the band, touring nationally and internationally, and she was featured on their CD, Get Happy.
 Storm has also sung with Grammy-winner k.d. lang, pianist Kirill Gerstein, punk rocker John Doe, singer/songwriter Rufus Wainwright, and Rock-and-Roll-Hall-of-Famer George Clinton.